ANTsX/ANTsPy/README.md

 ## Installation

-To install, you have to options.
+To install, you have two options.

 Option 1: Standard Installation.
 In this method, you install the package exactly as if you were installing any other python package.
 This is recommended if you dont think